zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

     >>> exec source

+The meta recipe just adds parts to the buildout.
+It does this by calling inherited __setitem__ and ``parse`` methods.
+The ``parse`` method just takes a string in ``ConfigParser`` syntax.
+It's useful when we want to add static, or nearly static part data.
+The setitem syntax is useful when we have non-trivial computation for part data.

+The order that we add parts is important.
+When adding a part, any string substitutions and other dependencies are evaluated, so the referenced parts must be defined first.
+This is why, for example, the ``pack`` part is added after the ``main`` part.

 Now, let's test it.
 We'll test it without actually running buildout.
 Rather, we'll use a faux buildout provided by the zc.metarecipe.testing module.